-Jack received his PhD in composition from The University of Chicago, where he studied with Augusta Read Thomas.
-He received his Bachelor of Music degree in composition and theory at the Cleveland Institute of Music, in the studio of Keith Fitch.
+Jack received his PhD in Music from the University of Chicago, where he studied composition with Augusta Read Thomas and Shulamit Ran and theory with Larry Zbikowski.
+He received his Bachelor of Music degree in composition and theory at CIM, in the studio of Keith Fitch.
 He began his musical studies on trumpet and piano in Reston, Virginia and also plays viola and traditional Irish fiddle.

 Jack is a committed educator and enjoys giving seminars and lessons to students of all ages.